 Applicants will receive an acknowledgement of receipt.
 If you are unable to submit the application electronically contact the human services coordinator for alternatives.
-Human Services Department: 253-983-7774

-AGENCY NAME: Multicultural Child and Family Hope Center PROGRAM/PROJECT NAME: Culturally Accessible Free Food Distribution for Low-Income Lakewood Residents NEW OR EXISTING PROGRAM?: NEW EXISTING PROGRAM AREAS (CHOOSE ONE): Emotional Supports &amp; Youth Programming: "Direct services for children and youth" Access to Food: "Providing or distributing food to Lakewood youth and families in a variety of ways" Access to Health &amp; Behavioral Healthcare: "Access to healthcare services" Housing Assistance &amp; Homelessness Prevention: "Preventing homelessness in our community" Crisis Stabilization &amp; Advocacy: "Making community connections and referrals to advocacy and support services" Number of Lakewood clients served by this program last year: 120 Number of Lakewood clients to be served for this contract: 170 What percentage of the total number of clients served by this program in this contract period are anticipated to be Lakewood residents?: 25% or under 26-50% 51-75% >75% PROGRAM DESCRIPTION (ONE - THREE SENTENCES): Multicultural Child and Family Hope Center, a by-and-for the Black Community family services nonprofit, distributes basic needs boxes at all times during the year to families in need.
+AGENCY NAME: Multicultural Child and Family Hope Center PROGRAM/PROJECT NAME: Culturally Accessible Free Food Distribution for Low-Income Lakewood Residents NEW OR EXISTING PROGRAM?: NEW □EXISTING ■ PROGRAM AREAS (CHOOSE ONE): ☐ Emotional Supports & Youth Programming: "Direct services for children and youth" ☐ Access to Food: "Providing or distributing food to Lakewood youth and families in a variety of ways" ☐ Access to Health & Behavioral Healthcare: "Access to healthcare services" ☐ Housing Assistance & Homelessness Prevention: "Preventing homelessness in our community" ☐ Crisis Stabilization & Advocacy: "Making community connections and referrals to advocacy and support services" Number of Lakewood clients served by this program last year: 120 Number of Lakewood clients to be served for this contract: 170 What percentage of the total number of clients served by this program in this contract period are anticipated to be Lakewood residents?: ☐ 25% or under ✓ 26-50% ☐ 51-75% ☐ >75% PROCRAM DESCRIPTION (ONE - THREE SENTENCES).
+Multicultural Child and Family Hope Center, a by-and-for the Black Community family services nonprofit, distributes basic needs boxes at all times during the year to families in need.
 Distributing over 2,500 ten-to-fifteen-pound boxes to families per month and with additional meal distribution and food bank Sundays, we currently serve over 100 Lakewood residents throughout the year with accessible, no-cost nutrition.
 Funds from the City of Lakewood will help Multicultural increase our programmatic reach according to service demand to serve 40% more Lakewood residents in one year, improving accessibility and reachability of the food distribution program.
-Organizations selected to receive human services funding must be able to: Provide proof of general liability insurance coverage of at least \$1 million Provide quarterly reports and invoices with back up documentation Provide your 501(c)3 determination letter Provide E-verify determination letters as necessary Commit to an annual site visit by City of Lakewood staff

-Retain client records for seven years
+Organizations selected to receive human services funding must be able to: Provide proof of general liability insurance coverage of at least \$1 million Provide quarterly reports and invoices with back up documentation Provide quarterly reports and invoices with back up documentation Provide your 501(c)3 determination letter Provide E-verify determination letters as necessary Commit to an annual site visit by City of Lakewood staff ✓ Retain client records for seven years

-City of Lakewood Funds Requested: \$35,000
+City of Lakewood Funds Requested: \$ 35,000

 Other Program Funds: Requested and/or secured \$ 250,000

 Total Program Budget: \$ 285,000